Keeping Safe At Home

 - Recognise the effect emergencies can have on your mental health.
 Be sure to check in with yourself, and seek further guidance if necessary.

-- Review the situation - where were the strengths and weaknesses in your planning?
+- Review the situation - where were the strengths and weaknesses of your planning?